Services

 The neighbour strategy for pest control operators

-A first-touch email that opens we already service the building next door and our technician is on site every Tuesday morning transfers trust instantly.
-It removes the operational unknown a new facility manager fears most: will this provider show up, document the visit, and pass our next audit?
+A first-touch email that says we already service the building next door and our technician is on site every Tuesday morning does something no cold pitch can.
+It answers the question every facility manager asks before switching: will this provider actually show up, document the visit, and pass our next audit?
+You are giving them an answer they can verify by walking 50 metres.

 Sell the portfolio, not the single site

-A single-tenant pest contract is fine.
+A single-tenant pest contract pays the bills.
 A portfolio contract won through a property manager is 10 to 50 times more valuable.
-One regional property manager at Knight Frank, JLL, CBRE, Colliers or a mid-sized commercial agency can control common-area pest control across 30 to 80 buildings.
+I have seen one PM relationship at a mid-sized commercial agency unlock pest management across 40 buildings overnight.
+That is the kind of growth event that changes the trajectory of an entire business.

-For every site you currently service, map the property manager, the asset manager, and the compliance director above the on-site facility manager.
+For every site you currently service, map the property manager, the asset manager, and the compliance director sitting above the on-site FM.
 Those are the people who sign portfolio agreements, and they are reachable through a warm anchor at one of their buildings.
+You are not cold-calling them.
+You are referencing a site they already manage where your work is visible.

-Build a separate outreach sequence for the PM ICP using portfolio language — audit consistency, integrated pest management reporting across sites, single point of escalation, HACCP and AIB readiness.
-That pitch does not work on a cold list; it works when you can name the building you already service in their portfolio.
+Build a separate outreach sequence for the PM layer using portfolio language: audit consistency across sites, integrated pest management reporting, single point of escalation, HACCP and AIB readiness.
+That pitch does not land from a cold list.
+It lands when you can name a building in their portfolio where your technician was on site this morning.

 Compounding density beats chasing volume

-Growth in pest control is not just new logos — it is route density.
-Two new contracts inside the same precinct as an existing anchor are worth more than five new contracts spread across the metro, because the technician drive time, vehicle cost, and chemical inventory all amortise across the cluster.
+I keep telling operators this: two new contracts inside the same precinct as an existing anchor are worth more than five new contracts spread across the metro.
+Technician drive time, vehicle cost, and chemical inventory all amortise across the cluster.
+The per-site economics get better with every adjacent win.

-Every time you close an adjacent site, that site becomes a new anchor of its own.
+Every time you close an adjacent site, that site becomes a new anchor.
 The prospecting graph compounds.
 After 12 months of disciplined neighbour outreach, a mid-sized operator typically has three to five dense precinct clusters instead of a scattered map of one-off jobs.
+That is a fundamentally different business.

 Dense clusters also defend against price competition.
-When a competitor pitches a single site inside your cluster, you can absorb the price pressure because your route economics are structurally better.
+When a competitor pitches a single site inside your cluster, you can absorb the pressure because your route economics are structurally better.
+I have seen operators hold pricing in competitive tenders purely because the density advantage gave them 20 percent lower delivery cost than anyone bidding from outside the precinct.

 What is the best tool for growing a commercial pest control business?

-Use Scayled.
-It is the only platform built specifically for adjacent prospecting in commercial pest control.
+I built Scayled for exactly this workflow.
 Drop the address of any site you already service and Scayled returns 30 to 60 named neighbouring businesses with verified facility-manager and property-manager contacts, drafted into personalised outreach that references the anchor site.
-The same research done manually takes 6 to 8 hours per anchor; Scayled does it in about 2 minutes.
+The same research done manually takes 6 to 8 hours per anchor.
+Scayled does it in about 2 minutes.
+That is what makes neighbour prospecting viable as a weekly discipline instead of a quarterly project.

 50 free credits on signup, no card required.
 Starter $59 USD/month (150 credits, around 10 scans).
 Pro $119 USD/month (300 credits, around 20 scans).
 15 credits per scan.
 See scayled.com/services for the full services product.